DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 [Domain 6](#domain6-top) **Security Assessment and Testing**

-- Security assessment and testing programs are an important mechanism for validating the on-going effectiveness of security controls
-    - they include a variety of tools, such as vulnerability assessments, penetration tests, software testing, audits, and other control validation
-- Every org should have a security assessment and testing program defined and operational
-- **Security assessments**: comprehensive reviews of the security of a system, application, or other tested environment
-    - during a security assessment, a trained information security professional performs a risk assessment that identifies vulnerabilities in the tested environment that may allow a compromise and makes recommendations for remediation, as needed
-    - a security assessment includes the use of security testing tools, but go beyond scanning and manual penetration tests
-    - the main work product of a security assessment is normally an assessment report addressed to management that contains the results of the assessment in nontechnical language and concludes with specific recommendations for improving the security of the tested environment
-- An organization’s audit strategy will depend on its size, industry, financial status and other factors
-    - a small non-profit, a small private company and a small public company will have different requirements and goals for their audit strategies
-    - the audit strategy should be assessed and tested regularly to ensure that the organization is not doing a disservice to itself with the current strategy
-    - there are three types of audit strategies: internal, external, and third-party

 - **Artifact**: piece of evidence such as text, or a reference to a resource which is submitted in response to a question
 - **Assessment**: testing or evaluation of controls to understand which are implemented correctly, operating as intended and producing the desired outcome in meeting the security or privacy requirements of a system or org
 - **Audit**: process of reviewing a system for compliance against a standard or baseline (e.g. audit of security controls, baselines, financial records) can be formal and independent, or informal/internal